 Drone Night Flying Rules 2026 — What Part 107 Pilots Need to Know

-If you’ve been searching for clarity on drone night flying rules under Part 107 in 2026, you’re not alone — and you’re probably not sure which information online is still accurate.
-I’ve held my Part 107 certificate since 2019, and the single question I get asked most by newer commercial pilots is still, “Do I need a waiver to fly at night?”
+Drone night flying has gotten complicated with all the outdated information flying around.
+I’ve held my Part 107 certificate since 2019, and in that time I’ve fielded the same question from newer commercial pilots more times than I can count: “Do I still need a waiver to fly at night?”
 The answer has been no since April 2021.
-But the rules that do apply are specific, and getting them wrong can cost you your certificate or worse.
-This article breaks down exactly where things stand heading into 2026, with the anti-collision light specs, training requirements, and operational practices you actually need.
+But the rules that replaced the waiver system are specific — and getting them wrong can cost you your certificate, your wallet, or both.
+Here’s where everything actually stands heading into 2026.

 Night Flying Without a Waiver — What Changed

-Before April 21, 2021, flying a drone at night under Part 107 required a waiver from the FAA.
-That was a real process — submitting a detailed safety case, waiting weeks, and hoping your specific operation fit within what the agency was willing to approve.
-I went through it once for a real estate project and spent probably eight hours on the application for a two-hour flight window.
+Before April 21, 2021, night operations under Part 107 meant submitting a detailed safety case to the FAA, waiting weeks for a response, and hoping your specific operation fit whatever the agency was willing to approve.
+I went through that process once for a real estate shoot — spent probably eight hours on the application for a two-hour flight window.
+A single evening’s work.
 Not great.

-The FAA’s Final Rule on Remote ID and Operations Over People changed that.
-Night flying moved from waiver territory into standard Part 107 operations.
-No application.
-No waiting.
-You just have to follow the rules that apply.
+The FAA’s Final Rule on Remote ID and Operations Over People ended that.
+Night flying moved out of waiver territory entirely and into standard Part 107 operations.

-• Civil twilight operations — beginning 30 minutes before official sunrise or ending 30 minutes after official sunset — fall under the same night rules
+• Civil twilight — 30 minutes before official sunrise or 30 minutes after official sunset — falls under the same night rules as full darkness

-• You still need to comply with all other Part 107 provisions: airspace authorization, visual line of sight, etc.
+• All other Part 107 provisions still apply: airspace authorization, visual line of sight, the works

 Anti-Collision Light Requirements

-This is the section that trips people up most.
-Probably should have opened with this section, honestly — because the waiver elimination is the headline, but the lighting requirement is where pilots actually get into trouble.
+Probably should have opened with this section, honestly.
+The waiver elimination is the headline everyone remembers.
+The lighting requirement is where pilots actually get into trouble.

-Under 14 CFR § 107.29, any drone operating at night or during civil twilight must have an anti-collision light that is visible for at least 3 statute miles.
-That light must be on and operating during the entire night operation.
-Not just during takeoff.
-Not just when you’re near obstacles.
+Under 14 CFR § 107.29, any drone operating at night or during civil twilight must carry an anti-collision light visible for at least 3 statute miles.
+That light must be on and operating for the entire flight — not just during takeoff, not just near obstacles.
 The whole time.
+From wheels-up to touchdown.

 What Counts as Compliant Lighting

-The FAA does not mandate a specific flash pattern, color, or mounting position beyond that 3-statute-mile visibility requirement.
-But in practice, most operators use a strobing white or red light.
-Steady lights generally don’t meet the spirit of “anti-collision” even if they’re bright enough — a strobe is far more detectable against a dark sky background.
+The FAA doesn’t mandate a specific flash pattern, color, or mounting position beyond that 3-mile visibility threshold.
+In practice, most operators run a strobing white or red light.
+Steady lights — even bright ones — generally don’t serve the anti-collision purpose the way a strobe does.
+A flashing light against a dark sky is dramatically more detectable than a constant glow.

-• Lume Cube Strobe — The LC-STROBE1 model claims visibility beyond 3 miles and weighs just 16 grams.
-I’ve used it on a DJI Mini 3 Pro without meaningful payload issues.
+• Lume Cube Strobe (LC-STROBE1) — Claims visibility beyond 3 miles, weighs 16 grams.
+I’ve run it on a DJI Mini 3 Pro without any meaningful payload issue on calm nights.

-• UAVLENS Anti-Collision Strobe Light — Common on larger platforms.
-360-degree visibility, rated to 3+ miles.
+• UAVLENS Anti-Collision Strobe Light — More common on heavier platforms.
+360-degree visibility, rated to 3-plus miles.
+Mounts cleanly on most landing gear.

-• DJI Mavic 3 Enterprise built-in beacon — The Enterprise series includes a top-mounted beacon that meets the 3-mile standard.
-The standard Mavic 3 consumer model does not.
+• DJI Mavic 3 Enterprise built-in beacon — The Enterprise series ships with a top-mounted beacon that meets the 3-mile standard.
+The standard consumer Mavic 3 does not include this.

 2026 Considerations for Anti-Collision Lighting

-There is no new lighting standard that went into effect at the start of 2026 — the 3-statute-mile rule remains unchanged from the 2021 Final Rule.
-What has changed is enforcement awareness.
-The FAA has been more active in certificate action cases involving night operations, and the most common violation cited is “failure to display anti-collision lighting.”
-That’s not a warning-letter situation.
-That’s a potential civil penalty up to $27,500 per violation for commercial operators.
+No new lighting standard took effect at the start of 2026 — the 3-statute-mile rule is unchanged from the 2021 Final Rule.
+What has shifted is enforcement activity.
+The FAA has been more aggressive in certificate action cases tied to night operations, and “failure to display anti-collision lighting” is the most commonly cited violation.
+That’s not a warning-letter situation — civil penalties for commercial operators can reach $27,500 per violation.

-Document your lighting.
-I photograph my strobe mounted on the aircraft before every night flight as part of my pre-flight checklist.
+Document your lighting setup.
+Before every night flight, I photograph the strobe mounted on the aircraft as part of my standard pre-flight checklist.
 Takes four seconds.
-Has already saved me one uncomfortable conversation with local law enforcement who assumed I was operating illegally.
+Has already saved me one uncomfortable conversation with local law enforcement who pulled up assuming I was flying illegally.

 Updated Training Requirement

-Struck by how many pilots I talk to who don’t realize the knowledge requirements changed alongside the operational rules, I started asking directly during drone club meetups.
+Struck by how many pilots I’d talked to who had no idea the knowledge requirements changed alongside the operational rules, I started asking directly at drone club meetups.
 Most people knew the waiver was gone.
-Far fewer knew that night operations are now an explicit topic in Part 107 testing and recurrent training.
+Far fewer knew night operations had become an explicit topic in both the initial knowledge test and recurrent training.
+Apparently the FAA’s communication on that piece was quieter than the waiver announcement.

 Initial Knowledge Test

-The FAA Part 107 Aeronautical Knowledge Test (administered at PSI testing centers, currently $175 per attempt) covers night operations as a standalone topic.
+The Part 107 Aeronautical Knowledge Test — administered at PSI testing centers, currently $175 per attempt — covers night operations as a standalone subject area.
 Expect questions on:

-• Human factors affecting night vision — specifically, how the eye adapts to low-light conditions and why you shouldn’t look directly at your aircraft
+• Human factors specific to night vision — how the eye adapts to darkness and why direct fixation on your aircraft actually works against you

-• Visual line of sight limitations in reduced visibility conditions
+• Visual line of sight limitations when visibility is reduced after dark

 Recurrent Training — WINGS and the Online Course Option

-Part 107 certificates don’t expire, but pilots must complete recurrent training every 24 months to remain current.
-As of the 2021 rule update, the FAA’s free online recurrent training course (available at faasafety.gov) includes a dedicated night operations module.
-It’s not optional content you can skip through — the module has knowledge check questions tied to it.
+Part 107 certificates don’t expire, but pilots must complete recurrent training every 24 months to stay current.
+The FAA’s free online recurrent training course — available at faasafety.gov — includes a dedicated night operations module added as part of the 2021 rule update.
+It’s not optional background reading.
+Knowledge check questions are built in, and you can’t skip past them.

-The training covers physiological factors that affect night flying in ways I found genuinely useful when I first went through it.
-For instance, the human eye’s rods — the receptors responsible for low-light vision — are concentrated around the periphery of the retina.
-Looking slightly off-center at your aircraft in dark conditions actually gives you better visual acuity than staring directly at it.
-That’s not intuitive, and it’s operationally important.
+The physiological content in that module is genuinely worth your attention.
+The human eye’s rod receptors — responsible for low-light vision — are concentrated around the retina’s periphery, not the center.
+Looking slightly off to the side of your aircraft in dark conditions gives you better visual acuity than staring directly at it.
+That’s not intuitive.
+It’s also operationally important when you’re trying to track a small UAV against a black sky at 300 feet.

 Operational Best Practices After Dark

 Rules tell you the minimum.
-This section covers what actually makes night operations go smoothly, drawn from several years of commercial night work including real estate, construction site documentation, and event coverage.
+This section covers what actually makes night operations go smoothly — drawn from several years of commercial night work across real estate, construction site documentation, and outdoor event coverage.

 Use a Visual Observer — Seriously

-Part 107 allows but doesn’t require a visual observer (VO) during standard operations.
-At night, a VO stops being a nice-to-have and starts being a genuine safety asset.
-Your attention is split between the controller screen, the aircraft lights in the sky, and airspace awareness.
-A dedicated VO watching the aircraft and calling out conflicts gives you back meaningful cognitive bandwidth.
+Part 107 allows but doesn’t require a visual observer during standard operations.
+At night, a VO stops being a nice-to-have.
+Your attention is split between the controller screen, the aircraft lights in the sky, and airspace awareness — simultaneously, in the dark.
+A dedicated observer watching the aircraft and calling out conflicts gives you back real cognitive bandwidth at exactly the moment you need it most.

-Brief your VO before the flight.
-Give them a specific job: track the aircraft lights, scan for manned aircraft, call out any movement in the operating area.
-A VO who doesn’t know what they’re watching for isn’t much help.
+Brief your VO before every flight.
+Give them a specific job: track the aircraft lights, scan for manned aircraft approaching the area, call out any movement on the ground below the flight path.
+A VO without a defined role isn’t much help — they end up watching whatever catches their eye rather than what actually matters.

 Altitude Awareness Without Visual Reference

-This is where I made my worst early mistake in night flying.
-Relying on the aircraft’s onboard altitude reading without cross-referencing it against known obstacle heights in the area.
+This is where I made my worst early mistake in night flying — relying on the aircraft’s onboard altitude reading without cross-referencing it against known obstacle heights in the operating area.
 At 200 feet AGL in daylight, you can see the 150-foot cell tower a quarter mile away.
-At night, that tower is a blinking red light that appears to be at roughly your same altitude — or doesn’t appear at all if the lighting is out.
+At night, that same tower is a blinking red light at roughly your altitude, or it’s nothing at all if the lighting has failed.

-Before any night flight, I now pull up a sectional chart and specifically map out every obstacle within half a mile of my operating area.
-I log the maximum obstacle height and set my operating ceiling 50 feet below it if the area is unfamiliar.
+Before any night flight, I pull up a sectional chart and map every obstacle within half a mile of my planned operating area.
+I log the maximum obstacle height — the actual number, written down — and set my operating ceiling 50 feet below it whenever I’m working unfamiliar terrain.

 Pre-Flight Checklist Items Specific to Night Operations

-• Verify anti-collision strobe is mounted, powered, and strobing before takeoff
+• Verify the anti-collision strobe is mounted, powered, and actively strobing before takeoff — not just switched on, actually flashing

-• Confirm all aircraft orientation lights are functioning (helps you maintain attitude awareness)
+• Confirm all orientation lights are functioning so you can maintain attitude awareness through the flight

-• Check battery temperature — cold night air degrades lithium battery performance more than most pilots account for.
-I use a 15-percent buffer on estimated flight time in temperatures below 50°F
+• Check battery temperature — cold night air degrades lithium battery performance more than most pilots budget for.
+I add a 15-percent buffer to estimated flight time in temperatures below 50°F

-• Identify your visual horizon reference before launch — a lit building, road lights, anything that helps you maintain spatial orientation
+• Identify a visual horizon reference before launch — a lit building, a strip of road lights, anything that helps you maintain spatial orientation if your attention drifts off the aircraft

-• Run a NOTAM check with specific attention to temporary flight restrictions that may not have been active during daytime pre-flight planning
+• Run a NOTAM check with specific attention to temporary flight restrictions that may not have been active during earlier daytime planning

 Obstacle Avoidance Sensors at Night

-Most consumer drones with obstacle avoidance sensors — the DJI Mini 4 Pro, the Air 3, the Avata 2 — use optical sensors that do not function in low-light conditions.
-The obstacle avoidance system you rely on during the day is likely disabled at night.
-The DJI Mavic 3 Pro uses both optical and APAS systems, but even DJI’s documentation states that obstacle avoidance performance is degraded in darkness.
-Fly conservatively.
-Slower speeds.
-Wider margins from obstacles.
-Assume the automation won’t save you.
+Most consumer drones with obstacle avoidance — the DJI Mini 4 Pro, the Air 3, the Avata 2 — use optical sensors that don’t function in low-light conditions.
+The system you rely on during the day is likely disabled at night.
+Even the DJI Mavic 3 Pro, which uses both optical and APAS systems, carries a manufacturer note that obstacle avoidance performance is degraded in darkness.
+Fly conservatively after dark.
+Slower speeds, wider margins, more deliberate movement around anything you haven’t personally confirmed is clear.
+Assume the automation won’t catch what you miss.

-Night flying under Part 107 is genuinely accessible now, and the 2026 landscape is cleaner than it was during the waiver era.
-Know your lighting requirement, complete your recurrent training, and build pre-flight habits that account for what darkness actually takes away from you.
+Night flying under Part 107 is genuinely accessible now — cleaner than it ever was during the waiver era.
+Know your lighting requirement cold, stay current on recurrent training, and build pre-flight habits that account honestly for what darkness takes away from you.
 The rules are reasonable.
-Following them carefully is what keeps the airspace safe for everyone.
+Following them carefully is what keeps the airspace working for everyone using it.

 Ryan Cooper